-Our level of total revenue for any given period is dependent upon a number of factors, including (i) the demand for our products and systems, including our OTA and PPA programs, and any new products, applications and service that we may introduce through our Orion Engineered Systems Division; (ii) changes in capital investment levels by our customers and prospects, (iii) the number and timing of large retrofit and multi-facility retrofit, or "roll-out," projects; (iv) the level of our wholesale sales; (v) our ability to realize revenue from our services; (vi) market conditions; (vii) our execution of our sales process; (viii) our ability to compete in a highly competitive market and our ability to respond successfully to market competition; (ix) the selling price of our products and services; and (x) customer sales and budget cycles.
+Our level of total revenue for any given period is dependent upon a number of factors, including (i) the demand for our products and systems, including our OTA and PPA programs, and any new products, applications and service that we may introduce through our Orion Engineered Systems Division; (ii) changes in capital investment levels by our customers and prospects (iii) the number and timing of large retrofit and multi-facility retrofit, or "roll-out," projects; (iv) the level of our wholesale sales; (v) our ability to realize revenue from our services; (vi) market conditions; (vii) our execution of our sales process; (viii) our ability to compete in a highly competitive market and our ability to respond successfully to market competition; (ix) the selling price of our products and services; (x) changes in capital investment levels by our customers and prospects; and (xi) customer sales and budget cycles.
 As a result, our total revenue may be subject to quarterly variations and our total revenue for any particular fiscal quarter may not be indicative of future results.

 Backlog.
-We define backlog as the total contractual value of all firm orders received for our lighting and solar products and services where delivery of product or completion of services has not yet occurred as of the end of any particular reporting period.
+We define backlog as the total contractual value of all firm orders and OTA contracts received for our lighting products and services where delivery of product or completion of services has not yet occurred as of the end of any particular reporting period.
 Such orders must be evidenced by a signed proposal acceptance or purchase order from the customer.
 Our backlog does not include PPAs or national contracts that have been negotiated, but under which we have not yet received a purchase order for the specific location.
-As of September 30, 2011, we had a backlog of firm purchase orders of approximately \$23.6 million, which included \$16.5 million of solar PV orders, compared to \$11.6 million as of June 30, 2011, which included \$4.2 million of solar PV orders.
-We generally expect this level of firm purchase order backlog related to HIF lighting systems to be converted into revenue within the following quarter and our firm purchase order backlog related to solar PV systems to be recognized within the following two quarters.
-Principally as a result of the continued lengthening of our customer's purchasing decisions because of current recessed economic conditions and related factors and the continued shortening of our installation cycles, a comparison of backlog from period to period is not necessarily meaningful and may not be indicative of actual revenue recognized in future periods.
+As of September 30, 2011, we had a backlog of firm purchase orders of approximately \$24.1 million, which included \$17.0 million of solar PV orders, compared to \$25.5 million as of June 30, 2011, which included \$18.1 million of solar PV orders.
+We generally expect this level of firm purchase order backlog related to HIF lighting systems to be converted into revenue within the following quarter.
+We generally expect our firm purchase order backlog related to solar PV systems to be recognized within the following three to fifteen months.
+Principally as a result of the increased volume of our solar PV orders, the continued lengthening of our customer's purchasing decisions because of current recessed economic conditions and related factors, the continued shortening of our installation cycles and the number of projects sold through OTAs, a comparison of backlog from period to period is not necessarily meaningful and may not be indicative of actual revenue recognized in future periods.